 Prepare your palate and enjoy the Roman gastronomy!

 Ana's Traveller Tip

-Carry a scarf in your backpack so you can cover your shoulders when entering the Vatican Museums and St. Peter's Basilica.
+Carry a scarf in your backpack to cover your shoulders when entering the Vatican Museums and St. Peter's Basilica.

 Frequently asked questions

-The majority of the Vatican City is actually closed off, however St Peter's Square, St Peter's Basilica, Vatican Gardens and the Vatican Museum are all open to the public.
-There is also the Vatican Library, reserved for researchers, as those who enter need to provide proof of their research and qualifications.
+On your visit to the Vatican you will see: St. Peter's Square, St. Peter's Basilica, the Vatican Gardens and the Vatican Museum.
+There is also the Vatican Library, whose access is reserved for researchers, who must provide a certificate of their research and qualifications to enter.

-While you're unlikely to see the Pope wondering the city, he usually gives his Papal Audience on Wednesdays around 10:00 at St Peter's Square, our advice is to get there extra early to avoid the crowds and get yourself a seat.
-He also holds a number of Papal Masses, but you'll need to check his Papal Mass schedule to find out when and which churches they're held.
+While it is unlikely to see the Pope walking around the city, he usually offers his Papal Audience on Wednesdays in St. Peter's Square and celebrates the Angelus (or benediction) on Sundays at 12 noon.
+Our advice is to arrive earlier to avoid the crowds and get a seat.
+The Pope also offers some Papal Masses, and if you want to attend one you should check his schedule to find out in which churches and when they take place.

-How many galleries are in the Vatican Museums?
+How many galleries are there in the Vatican Museums?

-The Vatican Museums consist of a staggering 54 different galleries (named salas), the last sala is the Sistine Chapel.
-Of them, notable galleries include the Gallery of Maps, the Raphael Rooms, the Borgia Apartment and the Pinacoteca Vaticana.
+The Vatican Museums consist of 54 different galleries, the last of which is the Sistine Chapel.
+Among them, the Gallery of the Maps, the Rooms of Raphael, the Borgia Apartment and the Vatican Picture Gallery stand out.